ojitha/ojitha.github.io/_posts/2024-11-03-HiveMetaStore_creation.md

 Show the available datases.
 You will ge the `default` database as well.

 > NOTE: The `default` database cannot be created or deleted.
+{:.yellow}

 ```scala